 The downside of secured loans is that they need to be backed by an asset such as your home.
-This means that if you can’t keep up with your repayments, your asset will be at risk.
+If you can’t keep up with your repayments, your asset will be at risk.
 In the very worst cases, you could lose your home.

 If you’re looking for a loan that does not need to be secured against an asset, an unsecured or personal loan could work for you.
-You can borrow between £1,000 and £50,000 through Loans Warehouse and those with both good or poor credit histories will be accepted.
+You can borrow between £1,000 and £50,000 through Loans Warehouse, and those with both good or poor credit histories are accepted.

 If you have a low credit score, you’re likely to pay a higher rate of interest on your loan compared to someone with a good credit score.
 However, if you apply for a guarantor loan, you could get accepted for a loan of between £1,000 and £10,000 at a more affordable rate.

-A guarantor loan can be used in the same way as any other loan, but you’ll need to find someone (usually a family member) who will be willing to step in and meet your loan repayments if you’re not able to.
+A guarantor loan can be used in the same way as any other loan, but you’ll need to find someone (usually a family member) willing to step in and meet your loan repayments if you’re unable.
 A guarantor should be over the age of 18 and have a good credit history.
 In some cases, they should also be a homeowner.